Skip to main content

 Monitoring Features

-• Multiple Time Dimensions: Supports viewing monitoring data for different time ranges.
+• Multiple Time Dimensions: Support viewing monitoring data for different time ranges.

-• Chart Display: Intuitive charts display trends of various metrics.
+• Graphical Display: Intuitive charts display the trends of various metrics.

-• Data Export: Supports exporting monitoring data for offline analysis
+• Data Export: Support exporting monitoring data for offline analysis.

-• Real-time Updates: Monitoring data is updated in real time to reflect the latest status.
+• Real-time Updates: Monitoring data is updated in real time, reflecting the latest status.